 From Skiing to Snowshoeing, Discover a Winter Wonderland of Fun

 The Garnet Hill Outdoor Center is a winter sports destination for cross-country skiing, snowshoeing, and fat tire biking.
 Right outside the door, Garnet Hill's property features a fantastic trail system with 35 miles of groomed cross-country ski trails, approx. 9 miles of snowshoe trails, and fat tire bike trails.
 During ski season, fat tire bikes are allowed on designated trails from Tuesday - Sunday and on the whole groomed trail system on Mondays.

-Passes can be purchased on site from the Outdoor Center's service windows, but Garnet Hill highly recommends online pre-purchase of passes.
+Trail passes are included for overnight guests at Garnet Hill Lodge, and for non-guests, passes can be purchased on site from the Outdoor Center's service windows, but Garnet Hill highly recommends online pre-purchase of passes.

-Get Rentals, Ski Services, Lessons & More
+Winter Sport Equipment Rentals, Ski Services, Lessons & More

 Interested in purchasing equipment?
 You can make an appointment ahead of time to buy products in their retail shop.
 Only one person is allowed at a time with one sales person.
 You can make an appointment by calling the Outdoor Center at 518-251-2150.

 Lessons will also be available for all abilities, but they must be reserved ahead of time by calling the Outdoor Center at 518-251-2150.
 Only private or small group (5 or fewer people who are related or traveling together) lessons will be available this winter season.
 Kids 10 or younger must be accompanied by an adult.
 Face coverings are required during all lessons.